leobellap/Reddit-Data-Collection-Tool/README.md

 - `clean_df`: Cleans the DataFrame.
 - `save_data`: Saves the cleaned DataFrame to a CSV file.
 - `save_data_to_duckdb`: Optionally saves the DataFrame to a DuckDB database for further analysis.
+- `extract_data`: Combines functions above in to a one pipeline.

 ## Example Output